1. Home>

 How to conjugate Asistir in Spanish

-To assist, to attend Regular IR Verb
+To attend Regular IR Verb

 Introduction